keithtyser/keith-jump/memory-bank/progress.md

   - Adjusted player starting position to be above the first platform
 - Successfully tested that camera smoothly follows the player upward movement

+## Step 9: Implement Procedural Platform Generation (Completed)
+- Implemented dynamic platform generation in GameScene.js:
+  - Created a reusable `createPlatform(x, y, type)` method to standardize platform creation
+  - Added logic to generate new platforms when player reaches the upper 40% of the screen
+  - Implemented platform recycling (object pooling) for platforms that fall below the view
+  - Added platform type variation with proper color coding:
+    - 80% standard platforms (green)
+    - 10% moving platforms (blue, placeholder for future behavior)
+    - 10% breakable platforms (orange, placeholder for future behavior)
+  - Fixed initialization order by ensuring platformTypes is defined before platforms are created
+  - Implemented tracking of the highest platform position to guide new platform placement
+  - Set up proper vertical spacing between dynamically generated platforms (80-150 pixels)
+  - Added platform body updates to ensure physics bodies match recycled platform positions
+- Successfully tested that platforms are continuously generated as the player jumps higher
+- Verified that platforms below the screen are properly recycled to positions above

 ## Next Steps
-- Step 9: Implement Platform Generator (Pending)
+- Step 10: Implement Scoring System (Pending)
+  - Add score display based on player's height
+  - Set up high score storage and display
-  - Create system to dynamically generate platforms as player moves upward
+  - Update score as player climbs higher
-  - Add platform cleanup for platforms below the view
-  - Implement increasing difficulty with platform spacing